Cotyledon pendens (Cliff Cotyledon) Indoor Care, Propagation, Problems and Solutions

-Cotyledon pendens (Cliff Cotyledon Succulent) flourishes in bright light with 4-6 hours of direct sunlight, average warmth, moderate humidity and moderately moist, well-drained, succulents potting soil coupled with monthly feeding in the growing season.
+Cotyledon pendens (Cliff Cotyledon) thrives in bright light with 4-6 hours of direct sunlight, average warmth, moderate humidity and moderately moist, well-drained soil coupled with monthly feeding in the growing season.

 Cliff Cotyledon is a trailing, multi-branched succulent with thick stems which are packed with short, fleshy, oval-shaped leaves and covered with a powdery grey coat.